bcgsc/AMPlify/README.md

 For more information, please refer to the preprint: https://www.biorxiv.org/content/10.1101/2020.06.16.155705v1

 ### Dependencies

-* CentOS Linux 7
-* Python 3
+* Python 3.6
 * Keras 2.2.4
-* Tensorflow 1.11/1.12/1.13
+* Tensorflow 1.12
-* Numpy
+* Numpy <1.17
 * Pandas
 * Scikit-learn
 * Biopython

-No non-standard hardware required.
+* h5py <3

 ### Installation

-Download the zip file from the [Releases](https://github.com/bcgsc/AMPlify/releases) section, and unzip the file to the chosen directory for the software installation.

-Typical install time: < 1 minute.
+News: We have made the tool into a bioconda package to simplify the installation process.
+We are currently waiting for the approval from the maintainers of bioconda, and this new way of installation will be available shortly (https://github.com/bioconda/bioconda-recipes/pull/30417).

 ### Setting up `conda` environment